Growing the #openweb – Notes for Composting the #dotcons (and growing an #OMN)

 Compost the blocking, keep the seeds alive, and make space for growth

 It’s good to see more people turning their focus back to the #openweb.
-For the past five years of the #reboot we’ve been distracted in a signal-to-noise mess from the #fashionistas.
-That time needs to be over, we need to start looking clearly at both internal rot and the external threats.
-A good first step … Continue reading Compost the blocking, keep the seeds alive, and make space for growth
+But for the past five years of the #reboot we’ve been distracted in a signal-to-noise mess from the #fashionistas.
+That waisted time needs to be over, we need to start looking clearly at both internal rot and the external threats.
+A good … Continue reading Compost the blocking, keep the seeds alive, and make space for growth

 Compost the Chancers: How Careerists Kill Horizontal Tech Movements